Awallace3/Awallace3/README.md

 - Collaborated with [mvee18](https://github.com/mvee18/mvee18) to create
   [r410berry.com](https://r410berry.com/) for the Computational Astrochemistry Research Group @ Ole Miss
-- Wrote the frontend with `React.js`
+- Wrote the frontend in `React.js`
 - Deployed and maintained website on a Linode server